webplatform/docs/css/properties/flex-line-pack/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status|Non-Standard}}
 {{API_Name}}
-{{Summary_Section|Gets or sets a value that specifies how a flexbox's lines align within the flexbox when there is extra space along the axis that is perpendicular to the axis defined by the -ms-flex-direction property.
+{{Summary_Section|Gets or sets a value that specifies how a flexbox's lines align within the flexbox when there is extra space along the axis that is perpendicular to the axis defined by the -ms-flex-direction property.}}

-}}
 {{CSS Property
 |Initial value=stretch
 |Applies to=flexbox elements